ZiadHesham225/StreamSync/README.md

 # 🎬 StreamSync App V1

-A real-time synchronized video watching application that allows users to create rooms and watch YouTube videos together with friends.
-Built with ASP.NET Core backend and React frontend.
+StreamSync is a collaborative platform for hosting real-time watch parties, enabling users to create interactive rooms where they can watch YouTube videos, chat, and share control with friends.
+Featuring advanced video synchronization, live chat, user management, and a unique Virtual Browser powered by Docker/Neko for shared browsing experiences.
+The backend is built with ASP.NET Core, while the frontend leverages React and TypeScript for a seamless, modern user experience.

 ## 🖥️ Virtual Browser Feature (Neko)